laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing. - Aristotle
+    ## A man is not old as long as he is seeking something. - Edmond Rostand

 ![](assets/footer.svg)